chrisbrasington/onepiece_dl/README.md

-# Manga Downloader and Sync Script
+# Project Overview

-## Overview
+This project consists of three main components:

-This project consists of two main components:
+1. **Manga Downloader Script**: Downloads manga chapters from a specified URL, converts the images into a PDF, and deletes the images afterward.
-1. **Manga Downloader Script**: A Python script that downloads manga chapters from a specified URL, converts the downloaded images into a PDF, and deletes the images afterward.
+2. **Sync Script**: Synchronizes the downloaded PDF files to a KOBO eReader device.
-2. **Sync Script**: A Bash script that synchronizes the downloaded PDF files to a KOBO eReader device.
+3. **Discord Bot**: A Discord bot that allows users to interact with the Manga Downloader script via Discord commands.

 ## Manga Downloader Script

 ### Description

 The Manga Downloader script performs the following tasks:
-1. Downloads incrementing JPEG images from a specified URL until a 404 error is encountered.
+1. Downloads JPEG images from a specified URL until a 404 error is encountered.
-2. Converts the downloaded images into a single PDF file.
+2. Converts the images into a single PDF file.
 3. Deletes the images after the PDF is created.
-4. Stores the last downloaded chapter number on disk for future runs.
+4. Stores the last downloaded chapter number for future runs.

 ### Usage